Sauherad Municipality: Name

-The municipality (originally the parish) is named after the old Sauar farm (Sauðar) since the first Sauherad Church was built there.
+The municipality is named after the old Sauherad prestegjeld.
+The prestegjeld was named after the old Sauar farm (Sauðar) since the first Sauherad Church was built there.
 The name comes from the plural form of sauðr which means "to boil" or "to seeth", likely referring to the current in the local river.
 The last element, herad (added in the 20th century) comes from the word herað which means "district" or "countryside".
 Thus it is "the district (herað) of Sauðar".

 Historically, the name of the municipality was spelled Søfde.
 In 1862, the spelling was changed to Saude.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Sauherad.

 Coat of arms

 The coat of arms was granted on 27 April 1989 and it was in use until 1 January 2020 when the municipality became part of the new Midt-Telemark Municipality.
 The official blazon is "Azure, an apple tree Or" (I blått et gull epletre).
 This means the arms have a blue field (background) and the charge is an apple tree with leaves and apples.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The design was chosen since apple cultivation is a major industry in the municipality.
 The arms were designed by Halvor Holtskog.
 The municipal flag has the same design as the coat of arms.